Anne Kauffman

 Anne Kauffman is an American director known primarily for her work on new plays, mainly in the New York area.
 She is a founding member of the theater group the Civilians.
+She made her Broadway debut with the Scott McPherson play Marvin's Room (2017) and returned with the revival of the Lorraine Hansberry play The Sign in Sidney Brustein's Window (2023) and Mary Jane (2024).

 Early life and education

 Kauffman received her undergraduate degree from Stanford University and her MFA from the graduate directing program at UCSD.

 Kauffman has said: "I'm attracted to plays that need the theater and belong only to the theater,...I've always been very interested in writers who have a kind of mystery to them--something that makes me work a little hard and is compelling and mysterious...trying to get at the world from a slightly odd angle....I do love working with a playwright more than once."